Groumy/Groumy.github.io/_posts/new-site.md

 ---
 You may have noticed that I imported a couple on month ago the stuff of my old blog [Goumy.net](https://groumy.blogspot.com).

 I was primarily because I stopped registering my custom domain (_groumy.net_) and wanted to be able to work on draft posts from my phone.
-As a father of five children, I realised that I had less time to sit down and write ... go figure why ! ;)
+As a father of five children, I realised that I had less and less time to sit down and write ... go figure why ! ;)

-> ##### Side note
-> It took me more than five sitting just to write the initial draft as one of the children always needed something.

 I chose to use [Jekyll hosted on github pages](https://jekyllrb.com/docs/github-pages/)  basically because I love to work in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 As a [Ruby](https://www.ruby-lang.org/en/) developpemer I know I'll be able to tinker with the layout and everything.